Our Corporate Social Responsibility Policy

-This Corporate Social Responsibility Policy complements our core business values and enshrines our commitment to help support, develop and inspire our community to be a better and fairer place to live and work.
+This Corporate Social Responsibility Policy complements our core business values and demonstrates our commitment to help support, develop and inspire our community to be a better and fairer place to live and work.

-Understanding these local challenges, especially the importance for young disadvantaged and vulnerable people of finding meaningful work, career development and social interaction is at the heart of our Corporate and Social Responsibilities.
+Understanding these local challenges, especially the importance for our young disadvantaged and vulnerable people of finding meaningful work, career development and social interaction is at the heart of Hudson's Corporate and Social Responsibilities.

 We are also committed to creating a positive culture of innovation and sustainability within our own workforce and through wider community projects.